mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 [`sessions`](./Resources-Session.md) resource should be used.
 If a session for the service is still open, it has not yet been destroyed.

+This endpoint also supports the `force=yes` parameter that will unconditionally delete the service by first unlinking it from all servers and filters that it uses.

 #### Response

 Service is destroyed: